costajob/costajob.github.io/_posts/coding/2019-07-19-code-by-ethics.md

 When I created my first e-commerce sites, I continue to ignore the effects that coding could have on our society.
 I focused on getting a higher salary, occupying a better social position and switching motorcycle.

-It does not matter if my work contributed to help selling more Italian melodic music CDs, or let some nazi enthusiasts buying some heirloom of war at a local fair.
+It does not matter if my work contributed to help selling more Italian melodic music CDs, or let a bunch of nazi enthusiasts buying some heirloom of war at a local fair.
 I do code, just enjoying the process of it, no questions, no remorse, no ethics.

 I started adopting better coding methodologies much later than I wanted, pushed more by the urge of my ego, than by the necessity to reduce the pain on the users of my software.
 It ends out that the more I get better at coding, the more my job have impacts on other lives.